RetroAchievements/docs/docs/general/teams/devquest-team.md

 ### Ideas for DevQuests

 Every so often we will vote on new DevQuests.
 The ideas are stored in the [New DevQuest Idea Megathread](https://discord.com/channels/310192285306454017/971157393813696522).
 Any team member can post an idea here.
-Generall all ideas get pinned.
+Generally all ideas get pinned.
 If a non-team member developer contacts the team with an idea, we will also add those.

 ### Voting for a New DevQuest